6. Is there a delay between power failure and sending a message to a phone?

 8. May I only be reported about power outages longer than 30 minutes and not the short ones?

-The whole idea of iSocket is to report any outages without manipulating over them except a tiny setting that allows to eliminate flickers, otherwise it's the way to add a huge amount of confuses in settings and the way lost alerts.
+The whole idea of iSocket is to report any outages without manipulating over them except a tiny setting that allows to eliminate flickers (see previous question), otherwise it's the way to add a huge amount of confuses in settings and the way lost alerts.
 There simply can't be a simple (in fact, any) reasonable logic to implement big delays in the reporting without adding confuses and precedents of the lost alerts.
+Yes, we can configure your iSocket to behave this way, but you have a huge risk to be confused.
 However, you will get a power restore message too, so you always know the duration of the outage and you decide whether to go to the location to fix a problem (if power is not restored) or not (if power is restored in acceptable for your use case time).

 9. I have a pump outdoors and I want to detect when the power supply to the pump is switched off due to a fuse in a cabinet.
 How can I do this?

 If your outdoor pump is wired directly to the indoor fuse cabinet through a breaker, we would recommend that you install an indoor outlet after the same breaker and plug the iSocket into this outlet.
 Thus when the breaker switches off, iSocket will detect it, because power in the parallel outlet will also switch off.
 You may even have an indoor outlet in your house – please ask your local electrician.
 Check some other questions in this FAQ that cover similar subject.